TheDataStation/Metam/README.md

 Metam is divided into the following components: Candidate generation and profiling, Clustering, Sequential querying, and group querying.

-##Candidate Generation
+## Candidate Generation
 The implementation allows the user to specify a list of candidates as a csv file.
+The current implementation has been tested with [https://github.com/mitdbg/aurum-datadiscovery](Aurum).
+Aurum indexes all datasets in a repository and generates a set of join paths for all datasets in the repository.

+## Profiling
+The profiling component processes the candidate set of augmentations to generate data profiles like number of null values, correlation between columns, etc.

+## Clustering
+This component processes the

 ## To run the demo, you should run: